-Based on programmatic priorities, the HEC program does not fund research on: the processes affecting the transport of subsurface contaminants, the form and mobility of contaminants including wasteforms, projects using heavy-element surrogates, projects aimed at optimization of materials properties including radiation damage, device fabrication, or biological systems, which are all more appropriately supported through other DOE programs.
-Research focused primarily on separations that does not address the unique properties of the heavy elements is better aligned with the BES Separation Science program, which is described in section (p).
+Applications should be hypothesis-based.
+Based on programmatic priorities, the HEC program does not fund research on: the processes affecting the transport of subsurface contaminants, the form and mobility of contaminants including wasteforms, projects focused on the use of heavy-element surrogates, projects aimed at optimization of materials properties including radiation damage, device fabrication, data science efforts without chemical experimentation, or biological systems; which are all more appropriately supported through other DOE programs.
+Research that is focused primarily on separations and does not address the unique properties of the heavy elements is better aligned with the BES Separation Science program, which is described in section (p).

-• Philip Wilk, (301) 903-4537, Philip.Wilk@science.doe.gov Website: http://science.energy.gov/bes/csgb/research-areas/heavy-element-chemistry/ understanding of phase equilibria, reaction mechanisms and rates associated with aqueous geochemical processes, focusing on nanoscale materials and interfaces, and on the molecular origins of isotopic distributions and migration pathways in interfacial systems.
-Geophysical research focuses on fundamental mechanistic understanding of the origins of extreme subsurface physical properties and material response of rock in the shallow crust.
+• Philip Wilk, (301) 903-4537, Philip.Wilk@science.doe.gov

+Website: https://science.osti.gov/bes/csgb/research-areas/heavy-element-chemistry/